vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 as well as the implementation of solution patterns, where appropriate.

 As you know, the most popular tools, technologies and frameworks available on the market today, can quickly be replaced and considered outdated tomorrow.
-One way to ensure the tools and technologies that you select
-are going to be the most productive is to refer to your organization's support for standards to collect tool selection criteria.
+One way to ensure the tools and technologies that you select are going to be the most productive is to refer to your organization's support for standards to collect tool selection criteria.

-It's also a good idea to become proficient in how each of the tools and technologies work, as this is the best ways to prevent friction in the Modern Apps Practitioner Workflow.
+It's also a good idea to become proficient in how each of the tools and technologies work, as this is the best way to prevent friction in the Modern Apps Practitioner Workflow.

 ## Trade offs, Costs and Technical Debt

-So far in this article you have been exposed to the major types of building blocks you will use to run your daily work.
+Selecting the best building blocks to run your daily work can be a challenge.
-Selecting which ones to use,
-and when to use them,
-can be a challenge.

 **Every activity you do,**
 **and every building block you select and use,** **will have trade offs,**
 **and associated costs.**

-The costs may be measured in time, money or opportunities lost.
+Associated costs are measured in time, money or opportunities lost.

-You can think of managing your costs from three perspectives:
+There are three types of costs to manage:

 - Upfront Costs
 - Taxes